 • Usage by a user within a project across many sites

-• Usage of a site by many projects
+• Usage of a Resource Centre by many projects

-• Management view of usage by all projects of all sites.
+• Management view of usage by all projects of all Resource Centres.

 There are a variety of clients including those developed by APEL and site-specific clients which all use a common EGI Messaging infrastructure to send usage records (UR) to a central APEL repository.
 At the central repository, they are loaded into the relevant database and summarised daily on various fields.
 Summaries are subsequently sent to the EGI Accounting Portal where they can be visualized dynamically.